stallman-j/ekonomR/vignettes/rent-increase-calculation.md

 bls_file_rental_housing_cpi <- file.path(data_path,"SeriesReport-20250421164640_e25244.xlsx")

 rent_suggested_rental_housing_cpi <- ekonomR::calculate_rent_proposal(bls_xlsx_file = bls_file_rental_housing_cpi)
-#> [1] "Inflation from Jun 2021 to Mar 2025 was 21.2% according to the BLS CPI that you inputted.
-For a starting rent of $1500 you might propose a rent of $1817.544."
+#> [1] "Inflation from Jun 2021 to Mar 2025 was 21.2% according to the BLS CPI that you inputted.\n For a starting rent of $1500 you might propose a rent of $1817.544."
 ```
 I downloaded the overall CPI as well from [**the BLS page (`all items`)**](https://www.bls.gov/regions/mid-atlantic/news-release/consumerpriceindex_northeast.htm).
 Let's see if it works!